fischermoseley/manta/doc/io_core.md

 ## Python API

-The IO core functionality is stored in the `Manta.IOCore`, `Manta.InputProbe`, and `Manta.OutputProbe` classes in [src/manta/io_core/\_\_init\_\_.py](https://github.com/fischermoseley/manta/blob/main/src/manta/io_core/__init__.py), and it may be controlled with the two functions:
+The IO core functionality is stored in the `Manta.IOCore` class in [src/manta/io_core/\_\_init\_\_.py](https://github.com/fischermoseley/manta/blob/main/src/manta/io_core.py), and it may be controlled with the two functions:

-`Manta.IOCoreProbe.set(data)`
+---

+`Manta.IOCore.set_probe(name, data)`

+- [`string`] _name_: The probe to write to.
+Must not be an output port, and must match the name provided in the config file.
 - [`int`, `bool`] _data_: The value to write to an output probe.
 May be signed or unsigned, but will raise an exception if the value is too large for the width of the port.
 - _returns_: None

 This method is blocking.
-When called it will dispatch a request to the FPGA, and wait until a response has been received.
+When called it will dispatch a request to the FPGA, and halt execution until the request has been sent.

 ---

-`Manta.IOCoreProbe.get()`
+`Manta.IOCore.get_probe(name)`

+- [`string`] _name_: The probe to read from.
+May be either an input or an output port, and must match the name provided in the config file.
 - _returns_: The value of an input or output probe.
 In the case of an output probe, the value returned will be the last value written to the probe.

 This method is blocking.
-When called it will dispatch a request to the FPGA, and wait until a response has been received.
+When called it will dispatch a request to the FPGA, and halt execution until the request has been sent and a response has been received.

 ---